slingr-stack/github-package/README.md

 # Javascript API

-The Javascript API of the GitHub endpoint has three pieces:
+The Javascript API of the GitHub package has three pieces:

-- **HTTP requests**: These allow to make regular HTTP requests.
+- **HTTP requests**: These allow making regular HTTP requests.
 - **Shortcuts**: These are helpers to make HTTP request to the API in a more convenient way.
 - **Additional Helpers**: These helpers provide additional features that facilitate or improves the endpoint usage in SLINGR.